9:00-9:45 Happy Teams Make Better Code

 You’re a Senior Developer or Team Lead and reached the inevitable fork in the road that most senior developers reach; to continue coding or move into management.
 What do you do?
 Do you really only have two choices?

 Nael El Shawwa is a software craftsman who has spent the last decade wrangling software and people.
 At FlashStock, he is responsible for the technology that helps brands create beautiful on-demand visual content at scale.

 12:00-12:30 Lunch Break

-In this panel discussion we will interview a diverse set of junior developers recently new to the workplace to get their perspective on what you can do to make the onboarding and first few months even better for your new talent.
+In this panel discussion we will interview a diverse set of junior developers to get their perspective on what you can do to make the interviewing, onboarding and first few months even better for your new talent.
 As well as why it's important to invest in new junior talent.